 You'll be driven through some idyllic Wiltshire countryside on your way to Stonehenge but that's not all—combine your Private Stonehenge Tour with a trip to the Cotswolds, an area of breathtaking beauty and unspoilt villages with traditional Cotswold limestone and thatched cottages.

 Just outside the Cotswolds area is the picturesque and historic village of Lacock with its thirteenth century abbey.
 There's a museum here dedicated to William Henry Fox Talbot who was a pioneer in the field of photography.

-The tour operators who appear of this site are only to happy to customise your Private Stonehenge Tours.
-If you want to see film locations, religeous sites or simply want to know the best pub for fish and chips, then just ask and your guide will design a tour around your own personal tastes.
+The tour operators who appear on this site are only to happy to customise your Private Stonehenge Tours.
+If you want to see film locations, religous sites or simply want to know the best pub for fish and chips, then just ask and your guide will design a tour around your own personal tastes.
 What's more, if you want to see something special on the day, your guide should be able to arrange something at late notice.
 Remember it's not just Stonehenge—there's so much more to see in a tour of England's ancient, historic and beautiful landscape.